gfbio/GFBio-portal-dev/README.md

 See also the list of [contributors](https://github.com/gfbio/GFBio-portal-dev/contributors) who participated in this project.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the LGPL2.1 License - see the [LICENSE.md](LICENSE.md) file for details

 ## FAQs
 This section describes known problems and frequent issues occuring during development.